abhinav-2812/OpenGL-JetFighterPlane/README.md

 Objective of the game is to maximize score by destroying parachutes, passing through rings and eliminating checkpoints.

 ## How to run:
-Enter the command "./graphics_asgn1" on the terminal i
+Enter the command "./graphics_asgn1" on the terminal in the output folder.

 ## Controls :
 + W : move forward